 The LAPD is hoping to get distracted drivers’ attention via billboards.
 Perhaps some of our readers have seen these signs, which carry dramatic slogans like, “Man vs. Machine… The Machine Always Wins” and reminds passing motorists that it is illegal to leave the scene of a car accident.

 The PSA campaign is a partnership between the police and Clear Channel Outdoor, which owns many of the billboards in L.A., including several digital signs.
 Ironically, some people consider digital billboards themselves to be a distraction, and several neighborhoods have banned them.
-Research on whether digital signs cause traffic accidents has been “inconclusive,” Adweek says in an article about the anti-distracted driving campaign.
+Research on whether digital signs cause traffic accidents have been “inconclusive,” Adweek says in an article about the anti-distracted driving campaign.

 We are sure that our readers know better than to use their phones while driving.
 But if they ever get hit by a distracted driver and suffer a significant injury, they may need the help of a car accident attorney Los Angeles California to get their rightful compensation.